 California is an emerging leader in microplastic research.
-Since the adoption of Senate Bill 1263 in 2018, the OPC has collaborated with partner agencies and research institutions to enhance the scientific foundation for effective, informed management of microplastics.
-This body of work, coupled with global microplastics research, provides the foundational knowledge necessary for California to implement this Strategy.
+Since the adoption of Senate Bill 1263 in 2018, OPC has collaborated with partner agencies and research institutions to enhance the scientific foundation for effective, informed management of microplastics.
+This body of work, coupled with global microplastics research and ongoing advancements in the field of microplastics science, provides the foundational knowledge necessary for California to develop and implement this Strategy.